Booligoosh/codetheweb.blog/_posts/2017-11-15-basic-css-properties.md

 ## Conclusion
 Okay, that's it for today!
 I hope you enjoyed it ;)

 If you have any questions, feedback or need help then [let me know below in the comments][comments].
-Also, if you liked this article then I'd love it if you [shared it with your friends][share] and [signed up to my newsletter to recieve posts as I write them][newsletter].
+If you liked this article, I'd love it if you [shared it with your friends][share] and [joined the newsletter for new posts][newsletter].

 Have fun, and I'll see you next time where I'll be talking about [CSS sizing and positioning][next-post].
 See you then!